NBA Trade Rumors: New York Emerge As Potential Landing Spot For Spurs’ Kawhi Leonard, ‘Daily Knicks’ Reports

-The possibility of the San Antonio Spurs trading Kawhi Leonard this summer remains as one of the hottest topics in the current NBA rumor mill.
-Multiple teams are said to be interested in Leonard’s availability and the New York Knicks have recently emerged as a potential landing spot for the two-time NBA All-Star, according to FanSided’s Daily Knicks.
+The possibility of the San Antonio Spurs trading Kawhi Leonard this summer remains one of the hottest topics in the current NBA rumor mill.
+Multiple teams are said to be interested in Leonard’s availability, and the New York Knicks have recently emerged as a potential landing spot for the two-time NBA All-Star, according to FanSided’s Daily Knicks.

 ESPN analyst Brian Windhorst recently disclosed in an episode of Outside The Lines that “teams will call the Spurs” this summer and “inquire about the availability of Kawhi Leonard.”
 Windhorst noted that “there is no great communication” between the player and team, which could lead to the former requesting a trade out of San Antonio this coming offseason.